Upcoming Workshops

 2-Day Japanese Paper Seaming and Backing Workshop

-28-29 June, 2025.
 Cost: AUD $750 plus $45 studio fee.
 Limited to 5 participants.
 See Terms and Conditions below.

-This in-depth workshop is designed for artist’s who want to take their work the next level by learning the traditional Japanese methods of chine colle, and seaming works together to create larger, tessellated works, adding collaged elements, and backing techniques for larger prints using traditionally cooked and prepared jin shofu (wheatpaste).
+Due to popular demand Jenny will again be teaching her Seaming and Backing workshop, designed for artist’s who want to take their work the next level by learning the traditional Japanese methods of chine colle, and seaming works together to create larger, tessellated works, adding collaged elements, and backing techniques for larger prints using traditionally cooked and prepared jin shofu (wheatpaste).

 You will learn the correct method of handling and printing on fine Japanese papers, with the opportunity to experiment and expand your ideas.
 The workshop includes in depth demonstrations and collaborative practices, as well as a one hour Zoom meeting with all participants 2 weeks prior to the start of the workshop to discuss projects.